 In compliance with Section 3.2.1 of the SMS4 general permit, TMDL monitoring and assessment plans will be developed for all TMDL waters receiving SMS4 discharges of pollutant(s) of concern, except where Section 3.1.1.2 of the SMS4 general permit is applicable.
 For TMDLs existing before the effective date of permit coverage, TMDL monitoring and assessment plans will be completed, submitted to SCDHEC, and appended to this SWMP within 12 months of the effective date of permit coverage.
-For newly established TMDLs, Charleston County will complete a TMDL monitoring and assessment plans will be submitted to SCDHEC and attached to this SWMP in Appendix C. Sampling will be initiated within 18 months of the effective date of permit coverage for TMDLs existing before the effective date of permit coverage for TMDLs existing before the effective date of permit coverage for TMDLs existing before the effective date of permit coverage.
-For newly established TMDLs, Charleston County will complete as permit coverage for TMDLs coverage to the submitted to SCDHEC and attached to this SWMP in Appendix C. Sampling will be initiated within 18 months of the effective date of permit coverage for TMDLs, Charleston County will initiate sampling within 18 months of the effective date of TMDLs.
+For newly established TMDLs, Charleston County will complete a TMDL monitoring and assessment plan within 12 months of the effective date of the TMDL.
+As completed, TMDL monitoring and assessment plans will be submitted to SCDHEC and attached to this SWMP in Appendix C. Sampling will be initiated within 18 months of the effective date of permit coverage for TMDLs existing before the effective date of permit coverage.
+For newly established TMDLs, Charleston County will initiate sampling within 18 months of the effective date of TMDL.